-Sources: Mariners trade Edwin Encarnacion to New York Yankees as ‘step back’ continues
+Now and Then?
+Mariners send Edwin Encarnacion to Yankees for prospect they already traded away

 OAKLAND, Calif. – A sore lower back supposedly kept Edwin Encarnacion out of the lineup the past three games.
 And now, the Mariners’ best hitter will never make another appearance in it again.

-MLB sources confirmed that Encarnacion, the American League leader with 21 home runs, has been traded to the Yankees.
+After MLB sources confirmed pregame reports, the Mariners officially announced that Encarnacion, the American League leader with 21 home runs, had been traded to the Yankees after Seattle’s 11-2 loss to the A’s.
 The Mariners will receive young right-hander Juan Then in return for Encarnacion while the Yankees will pick up somewhere between $8.5 to $10 million of the cash owed to Encarnacion.

+“I knew there was something in the works here the last 24 hours, but you never know,” manager Scott Servais said.
+“There are a lot of things in the works that never happen.
+But just right before game time I was made aware that Edwin was not going to be on the scorecard tonight and we were going to move him.”

 If the name – Juan Then — sounds familiar, it’s because it was recently mentioned when the Mariners released reliever Nick Rumbelow.